A Clean Gun is a Happy Gun

 - SMOOTH ACTION FOR RELIABLE PERFORMANCE // Our CLP coats and protects the bore and all moving parts on your firearm.
 It also provides working...

-- ALL BRASS.
-Slotted tips and cleaning jags are made of high quality brass.
-Sets from other brands use cheap plastic tips that can easily break after...
+- All brass.
+Tips and Cleaning jags are made of high quality brass.
+Sets from other brands use cheap plastic tips that can easily break after use.
+With...

 I found that out the hard way, but more about that later.
 Once you have cleaned the gun completely as possible, attach your hard bristle barrel brush to the cleaning rod.
 Dip that into the cleaning solvent and scrub, scrub, scrub the barrel until the bristles run clean and smooth